Yandy Díaz Player Props: Rays vs. Red Sox

-After going 0-for-4 in his last game, Yandy Diaz and the Tampa Bay Rays take on the Boston Red Sox (who will hand the ball to Nick Pivetta) at 6:40 PM ET on Monday.
+On Tuesday, Yandy Diaz (on the back of going 1-for-3) and the Tampa Bay Rays play the Boston Red Sox, whose starting pitcher will be Garrett Whitlock.
+First pitch is at 6:40 PM ET.

+In his last game he had a one-hit showing (1-for-3) against the Red Sox.

 Yandy Díaz Game Info & Props vs. the Red Sox